jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

 done
 ```

-### Workaround 3
+### Workaround 2

 This workaround updates configuration in 3 steps:
-1. New route is added, but traffic is not routed there.
+1. Add a new route with a matching rule for header "warming: true".
    The goal is to push clusters by CDS, warm them by Envoy and make them available for routes.
    Additionally, test requests are sent to make sure that the new route is ready to serve traffic.
-2. Switch traffic from the old route to the new one without removing unused route.
+2. Switch traffic from an old route to the new one without removing unused route.
-   The old route will not be removed until active connections exist.
+   The old route will not be removed until it receives traffic.
-3. Remove unused route.
+3. Remove the old route.

-In contrary to the previous approach, this solution does not remove unused host immediately,
+In contrary to the previous approach, this solution does not switch traffic to the new cluster immediately.
-but only after switching traffic to a new host and ensuring that there is no active connection
-to the old host.
+This solution manually warms cluster and ensure that the new cluster serves requests and then removes the old cluster.

-I never got errors using this workaround, but probably thanks to luck.
+I never got error using this workaround.
-Anyway, it proves that after some time, clusters can be safely removed.

 ```shell
 export RED="\033[0;31m"